-Example Total Oil Content : $9.80 \pm 0.15\%$ w/w
+Example

-The reported uncertainty is an expanded uncertainty calculated using a coverage factor of 2 which gives a confidence level of approximately 95%.
+Total Oil Content : $9.80 \pm 0.15\%$ w/w

-8.3.3 Although a coverage factor of 2 is commonly used for 95% confidence reporting, coverage factors of either k = 1 or k = 3 may be considered in some cases.
-These correspond to confidence levels of 68% and more than 99%, respectively.
+- The reported measurement uncertainty is an expanded uncertainty calculated using a coverage factor of 2 which gives a confidence level of approximately 95%. - 7.2.3 Although a coverage factor of 2 is commonly used for 95% confidence reporting, coverage factors of either k=1 or k=3 may be considered in some cases.
+These correspond to confidence levels of 68% and 99.7% respectively.

-8.4 Reporting Standard Uncertainty
+7.3 Reporting Standard Uncertainty

-8.4.1 When a coverage factor k = 1 is used, i.e. the measurement uncertainty is estimated to one standard deviation, the uncertainty is called standard measurement uncertainty, designated as u.
+7.3.1 When a coverage factor k = 1 is used, i.e. the measurement uncertainty is estimated to one standard deviation, the uncertainty is called standard measurement uncertainty, designated as u.
 In such cases, the following report format is recommended:

-(Analyte): Result x (units) with a standard measurement uncertainty u (units)
+Measurand: x (unit) with a standard uncertainty u